bonding-curves/avalanche-research/content/articles/2025-10-29-avalanche-defi-gravity.md

 developers can port Ethereum applications to Avalanche with minimal changes.
 This is like speaking the same language—it lowers migration barriers.

-**Architecture**: The Subnet system allows creation of custom blockchains tailored to specific applications while still benefiting from Avalanche's security.
+**Architecture**: The L1 (Layer 1) system allows creation of custom blockchains tailored to specific applications while still benefiting from Avalanche's security infrastructure.
 Think of it as a platform for building other platforms.

 These are real technical advantages.
 The problem?
 They're not unique enough, and they're not being leveraged effectively enough, to justify Avalanche's